 What is the cost?

-Tuition and fees are waived for a High School Partnership student.
+Tuition and fees, including supplemental course fees and material fees, are waived for a High School Partnership student.
 The student is responsible for books and supplies as well as transportation to and from MCC.
 HSPP students are ineligible for financial aid.
 HSPP does not cover pre-college (developmental) courses.

 When can I register?

 HSPP students come to the Admissions Office to register with the Associate Director of Admissions, or designee.
-Students register IN-PERSON only for classes, on a space-available basis, the day before the start of the semester.
-If the student is registering for a STEM (Science, Technology, Engineering, or Math) class, the student may register 2 weeks prior to the start of classes (this date will be publicized each semester).
+Students register in-person only for classes, on a space-available basis, the day before the start of the semester.
+If the student is registering for a STEM (science, technology, engineering or math) class, the student may register two weeks prior to the start of classes (this date will be publicized each semester).

 How do I get my credits earned to transfer to another college?

 Once the course is complete, the student’s final grade becomes a permanent part of their academic history at MCC.
 The credit can be applied to an MCC degree-track or be transferred to another institution.
 To transfer the credit, simply request an academic official transcript to be sent to the college/university.
 It is free of charge and can be done electronically or via mail.